gnargle/Stellar_Impact/README.md

 To fix this, hold both the left and up dpad keys while you boot arduboy.
 Then flash from there.
 This is a problem with arduino's flashing system, not my code, so, sorry!

+#This code is a mess!
+I know, I'm sorry.
+It's also completely uncommented.
+At the minute, this is just a personal beta release, when I'm happy the game is in a finished state, I'll add comments and attempt to clean it up a bit.